 If a Shopify store has many products, all the product images will be loaded simultaneously.
 This can, of course, destroy a page's load time.

-With lazy loading on a Shopify site, the images will be loaded as the user scrolls down the page.
+With lazy loading images on a Shopify site, the images will be loaded as the user scrolls down the page.
 This is often accomplished by having low-quality lightweight Shopify placeholder images that appear on the initial load.
 Then, when the user scrolls to the point where an image enters the viewport, a higher quality version of that image will be loaded.
 This method avoids the user seeing whitespace as they wait for the image to load, further improving their website experience.

 It is not only an issue of speed but also data usage.
 Let's say a user loads a page and only sees the content that sits above the fold.
 Multiple images could be loaded beneath the fold that eats away at the users' data, yet they aren't even seen.